Some administration and house-keeping scripts are included, and can be found under Admin → Built-In Scripts.

 branch model - although this is of limited utility as some settings in the branch model cannot be set until the branch exists, such as the production branch

-pull request settings - only for those that are shipped with Bitbucket, which are currently:
+pull request settings - those that are shipped with Bitbucket, which are currently:

 Minimum number of approvals